 So how do you accomplish this in your Roth IRA?

 Instead of dumping, say, $5,500 into your Roth IRA on January 1st (or April 15th, at the last possible moment), it would be better to spread that investment out over the year.
 Just divide the amount you plan to contribute ($5,500) by 12 months.
 The result is $458.33.
 Now you ask your Roth IRA provider to take that amount out of your designated checking or savings account every month.
 You’ll build up your balance throughout the year rather than all at once.
 Just make sure you have enough funds in your account on the days that the provider pulls the funds out.
 You don’t want to run into overdraft problems by trying to be smart with your retirement funds!

 Maxing Out Your Roth IRA Contributions

 Dollar-cost averaging can make it easier to fund your Roth IRA to the max each year too.
 When they look at the contribution guidelines, many investors (especially young ones) doubt they’ll ever be able to carve thousands out of their already-tight budgets.
 But, if you divide this year’s $5,500 maximum contribution into smaller pieces, it can become fairly easy to manage.
-Using dollar cost averaging, an investor would only need to commit $458.33 per month in order to reach the annual limit; or $211.54 every two weeks, if he’d like to think of it on a biweekly paycheck-to-paycheck basis.
+Using dollar cost averaging, an investor would only need to commit $458.33 per month in order to reach the annual limit, or $211.54 every two weeks, if he’d like to think of it on a biweekly paycheck-to-paycheck basis.

 Alternative Investment Schedules

 I personally use monthly payments to fund my Roth IRA.
 It just makes sense.
 Nice, even, monthly payments.
 You could also consider every other month, every quarter, or even semi-annual contributions.
-Some sort of schedule is better than not scheduling payments at all.
+Any sort of schedule is better than not scheduling payments at all.